-Sri tirtha or the pilgrim centre houses a Salagrama, a precious stone generally of black colour.
-The true Salagramas are fossilized stones and are found in Gandaki River in Nepal and in some regions of the Himalya mountains.
+Sri Tirtha or the pilgrim centre houses a salagrama, a precious stone generally of black colour.
+The true salagramas are fossilised stones and are found in Gandaki river in Nepal and in some regions of the Himalaya mountains.
 They are spherical, shaped like discus.

 Salagrama stones are regarded sacred and are, therefore, used to make idols.
 They resemble the Sudarshan Chakra, the weapon used by Lord Krishna or Vishnu to kill the demons.

-Sri Tirtha is located at village Simla in Narwana tehsil of Jind district.
+Sri Tirtha is located at the Simla village in Narwana Tehsil of Jind district.
 It is regarded as the supreme place of worship.
-There is a holy pond close by and a bath in it provide eternal peace and happiness to the devotee.
+There is a holy pond close by and a bath in it provides eternal peace and happiness to the devotee.